 irrelevant in the world.

 The prophet Isaiah offered hope to his people by telling them a king ("messiah") would come and establish a "kingdom" of unprecedented size and strength.
 Other nations would become followers of Israel's messiah and he would be a moral authority to them (Isa.
 2:3).
 Through him, "the earth would be filled with the knowledge of Israel's God, as the waters cover the sea" (Isa.
 11:9).
 Similar predictions were echoed by other prophets over the next couple centuries, but to no avail.
 Jerusalem was destroyed in 586 BC and its people exiled.
 The region was later conquered by Cyrus (Persians) in 539, Alexander the Great (Greeks) in 332, and finally by Pompey (Romans) in 63 BC.
+It probably seemed like the biblical prophecies would never be fulfilled.

 As someone who makes over 600,000 weather predictions every day, I know well that correct predictions aren't necessarily evidence of divine revelation.
 But I also know that consistently accurate predictions always are based on analysis of past data, accurate assessment of current conditions and/or recent trends, a correct understanding of how the universe works, or some combination thereof.
 These explain how meteorologists can make (somewhat) accurate predictions of future weather, futurists and science fiction writers can predict future inventions, and political analysts can (sometimes) predict the next president.
 But they don't explain the messianic prophecies.